Symbolic local bifurcation analysis of scalar smooth maps: Introduction

-Our main contributions here are some natural generalizations of known tools from algebraic geometry for correct symbolic implementation and providing certain criteria along with rigorous proofs for alternative and efficient symbolic implementation, an efficient symbolic implementation of the results of singularity theory (one dimensional state variable) in {\sc Maple}, developing an end-user friendly {\sc Maple} library named \texttt{Singularity}, writing a user guide \cite{GazorKazemiUser} and constructing a comprehensive built-in {\sc Maple} help for \texttt{Singularity}.

-A contribution here is to generalize some existing techniques and concepts from algebraic geometry to the context of (locally) smooth maps (germs) for a correct implementation.
+A contribution here is an exposition of tools from algebraic geometry to the context of (locally) smooth maps (germs) for correct symbolic implementation of the results in bifurcation theory, where the involved subtleties are explicitly illustrated by counterexamples from bifurcation problems.
 Due to the infinite nature of Taylor series of smooth maps, the computations are performed modulo a given degree.
 We provide a sufficient condition for a given degree whose truncation does not lead to error.
-The default work of \texttt{Singularity} tests the condition and do the computations modulo an optimal degree.
+The default work of \texttt{Singularity} tests the condition and does the computations modulo an optimal degree.
 However, this approach adds a computational cost.
 Further, smooth maps involve flat functions (functions with zero Taylor series) and this may cause unnecessarily complicated formulas.
 Thereby, it is fundamentally helpful to use a ring smaller than the ring of smooth maps when it is feasible.
 Unlike the ring of formal power series, the associated computations in the ring of polynomials or fractional maps are exact and no truncation is required.
-We provide conditions along with rigorous proofs for the possible efficient implementations using ideals generated in either the rings of polynomials, fractional maps or formal power series. \texttt{Singularity} is adopted accordingly.
-We accordingly provide guidelines for efficient symbolic implementation of the existing results from singularity theory; see \cite[Chapters 6--7]{GovaertsBook}, \cite[Sections 6.2 and 6.3]{MurdBook}, \cite[Chapters 1--4]{GolubitskySchaefferBook} and \cite{Melbourne87,Armbruster,GatermannLauterbach,ArmbrusterKredel}.
-This simply illustrates an interesting and realistic application of computational algebraic geometry to the equilibrium bifurcation analysis of real world problems.
+We provide conditions along with rigorous proofs for the possible efficient implementations using ideals generated in either the rings of polynomials, fractional maps, formal power series or smooth germs; see \cite[Chapters 1--4]{GolubitskySchaefferBook}, \cite[Chapters 6--7]{GovaertsBook}, \cite[Sections 6.2 and 6.3]{MurdBook} and \cite{Melbourne87,Armbruster,GatermannLauterbach,ArmbrusterKredel}. \texttt{Singularity} is adapted accordingly.
+We use identical notations and terminologies from \cite{GolubitskySchaefferBook,GovaertsBook,Melbourne87,Keyfitz,BeckerBook,CoxUsing,CoxLittleIdeals} as far as it is feasible.
+We have further written a user guide \cite{GazorKazemiUser} and constructed a comprehensive built-in {\sc Maple} help for \texttt{Singularity}.